Worship Without Pagan Imitation

 When the Lord gives Israel the land, Israel must worship Him only according to His word and reject every pagan practice He hates.

-29 When Yahweh your God cuts off the nations from before you where you go in to dispossess them, and you dispossess them and dwell in their land,
+29 When the LORD your God cuts off before you the nations you are entering to dispossess, and you drive them out and live in their land,

-30 be careful that you are not ensnared to follow them after they are destroyed from before you, and that you not inquire after their gods, saying, “How do these nations serve their gods?
+30 be careful not to be ensnared by their ways after they have been destroyed before you.
+Do not inquire about their gods, asking, “How do these nations serve their gods?
 I will do likewise.”

-31 You shall not do so to Yahweh your God; for every abomination to Yahweh, which he hates, they have done to their gods; for they even burn their sons and their daughters in the fire to their gods.
+31 You must not worship the LORD your God in this way, because they practice for their gods every abomination which the LORD hates.
+They even burn their sons and daughters in the fire as sacrifices to their gods.

 When the LORD gives Israel the land, Israel must worship Him only according to His word and reject every pagan practice He hates.